Grimshinigami/OS_AI_Agent/README.md

 Perform simple interactions with the system such as launching chrome and performing a search.

-Providing summarisation and according to context.
+Providing summarisation according to context.

 Write code in your window.